Utsig Malsag

-Utsig Malsag Dolgiev (Ingush: Уцига Малсаг; Russian: Долгиев Малсаг Уцигович) (1825 – 1857) was a commander of the Russian Empire and close friend of Tsar Alexander II.
-Belonging to the Ingush teip Tumkhoy, he is considered as one of the biggest national heroes with many legends being dedicated to him.
+Malsag Utsigovich Dolgiev (1825 – 1857) was an Ingush commander of the Russian Empire, namely the Stabs-Rittmeister.
+Malsag served in the His Majesty's Own Cossack Escort, a Russian Imperial Guard formation within the Imperial Russian Army.
+Belonging to the Ingush clan (teip) Tumkhoy, he is considered as a hero in the many Ingush and Chechen legends dedicated to him.

 Military rank

 Ranked as Stabs-Rittmeister, Dolgiev served in the His Majesty's Own Cossack Escort, a Russian Imperial Guard formation within the Imperial Russian Army.

 Death

+On 11 March 1857, Utsig was going through Urus-Martan together with Edi Malsagov, 4 military personnel and 10 civilians, when not far away from Vozdvizhenskoye Fortress, they were ambushed by an "enemy" group of 150 men, who ultimately killed Dolgiev.
+Military commander of the Urus-Martan Fortress later revealed that the enemy group was originally planning on to attack Urus-Martan civilians, however Dolgiev caught their attention which led to the incident.

-In 1857, Utsig Malsag and his three companions were ambushed by a naib of Imam Shamil, the Chechen Saadula Ospanov.
+According to a legend, Utsig Malsag and his three companions were ambushed by a naib of Imam Shamil, the Chechen Saadula Ospanov.
 After hearing that Utsig Malsag was going to Chechnya, Shamil gave Saadula the mission to find Utsig Malsag and bring him either captured or his severed head.
 Saadula succeeded in fatally wounding Utsig Malsag in a duel but refused to decapitate the latter due to his death wish, that his body shall not be disfigured.
 Having triumphantly ambushed and defeated Dolgiev, Saadula took his shoulder straps as proof of victory and returned to Imam Shamil, who reacted angered of Saadula for not fulfilling his order of either bringing him alive or his head.
 The two got into a dispute which ended with Saadula leaving the ranks of Imam Shamil.